Converting Easytrieve Logic: Creating the Program Structure

 to the highlighted END-IF that is the end of the JOB logic then you should edit the

-generated Jazz code to remove the Jazz IF statement, and make it’s
+generated Jazz code to remove the Jazz IF statement, and make it’s condition a WHERE option of the PROCESS.
+This can be significantly

 more efficient than the code directly converted from EZT, especially if the JOB is preceded by a SORT.
 However here the IF and END-IF DO NOT